-Apart from letting you connect multiple devices, a local network is very useful for a variety of things like sharing files between two computers, see what other users are browsing on your network, remotely logging into your router, etc. To do all those things, you first need to know is the IP address of the device.
+Apart from letting you connect multiple devices, a local network is very useful for a variety of things like sharing files between two computers, see what other users are browsing on your network, remotely logging into your router, etc. To do all those things, you first need to know the IP address of the device.

 What exactly is IP address?

 If your friend wants to send you a postcard, they will ask you for your home or office address.
 Similarly, your PC has an “IP address” which is its unique identifier in the network of devices.
 Other devices refer to the system using this IP address.

 - External IP address or Public IP (looks like 79.343.34.11)